tauri-apps/tauri-docs/docs/en/about/security.md

 ## Ecosystem

-### Dependency Rescue

-Sometimes the Tauri team finds packages in the wild that technically work and are highly valuable, but are out of date and include vulnerabilities.
-A great example of this is [tauri-inliner](https://github.com/tauri-apps/tauri-inliner).
-Merely including this module would have introduced over 30 vulnerabilities to our core.
-So we forked the original library, updated vulnerable modules to the latest versions and modified changed function signatures.
-Once adopted, we will continue to maintain these libraries.

 ### Build Pipelines and Artifact Authenticity

 The process of releasing our source-code artifacts is highly automated, yet mandates kickoff and review from real humans.
 Our current release strategy uses a combination of Github Actions and IOTO Tangle publication